First Order Logic and Twin-Width in Tournaments and Dense Oriented Graphs: Extracting forbidden tournaments

 \subsection{Permutations between chains}

 \Cref{clm:chain-permutation1} proves that there are chain order representations of arbitrary permutations.
-Such a representation involves four subsets: the $A,B$ which induce~$\Mc_s(\sigma)$ as adjacency matrix, and the two chains which indirectly order~$A$ and~$B$.
-To simplify this picture, this section shows that one can find encodings of permutations between two chains themselves, in the following sense.
+Such a representation involves four sets of vertices: the disjoint subsets~$A,B$ inducing~$\Mc_s(\sigma)$ as adjacency matrix, and the two chains from which the orderings of~$A$ and~$B$ are defined.
+The next result shows that only two of those four sets are needed to encode the permutations.